-11. Lester B. Pearson International Airport Operating Area
+Lester B. Pearson International Airport Operating Area

-Notwithstanding the foregoing, development Development, infilling and redevelopment for certain noise sensitive community service uses such as day care centers, nursing homes, schools, and hospitals will not be permitted within the Lester B. Pearson International Airport (LBPIA) Operating Area, as identified on Schedule 2, and in accordance with the Aircraft Nose Policies of this section.
+Development, infilling and redevelopment for certain noise sensitive community service uses such as day care centers, nursing homes, schools, and hospitals will not be permitted within the Lester B. Pearson International Airport (LBPIA) Operating Area, as identified on Schedule 2, and in accordance with the Aircraft Nose Policies of this section.